VAW-GAN for Singing Voice Conversion with Non-parallel Training Data: Introduction

 Singing voice conversion (SVC) is a voice conversion (VC) technique that converts source singer's voice to sound like target singer's voice, while preserving the singing content \cite{villavicencio2010applying}.
 With singing voice conversion, we can make everyone sing like a professional, overcoming the limitation of physical constraints, controlling the voice timbre freely, and expressing the emotions in variable ways \cite{kobayashi2018intra, luo2020singing}.

-Singing voice conversion shares many similarities with speech voice conversion \cite{sisman2018voice, fang2018high}.
+Singing voice conversion shares many similarities with speech voice conversion \cite{sisman2020overview, sisman2018voice, fang2018high}.
 They both aim to change the vocal identity.
 However, they are also different in many ways.
-For example, in speech voice conversion, speech prosody needs to be considered as the prosody contains the information of speaker characteristics \cite{csicsman2017transformation, sisman2018wavelet, sisman2019group, sisman2017analysis}.
-However, in singing voice conversion, we assume that source singers are always singing on the key, which means the singing style is only determined by the sheet music, thus we consider singing style as singer-independent feature.
+For example, in speech voice conversion, speech prosody is considered to contain the information of speaker characteristics \cite{csicsman2017transformation, sisman2018wavelet, sisman2019group, sisman2017analysis}.
+In contrast, in singing voice conversion, we assume that source singers are always singing on the key, which means the singing style is only determined by the sheet music, thus we consider singing style as a singer-independent feature.
 Therefore, only singer-dependent traits, such as vocal timbre, need to be converted \cite{kawakami2010gmm, doi2012, singan-2019}.

-Early studies attempted to convert singing voice through spectral modelling.
+Early studies attempted to convert singing voice through spectral modeling.
 Many statistical methods, such as Gaussian mixture model (GMM)-based many-to-many eigenvoice conversion (EV-GMM) \cite{toda2007one}, direct waveform modification based on spectrum differential (DIFFSVC) \cite{kobayashi2014statistical}, and DIFFSVC with global variance \cite{kobayashi2015statistical} have been proposed for SVC.
 With the advent of deep learning, deep neural network (DNN) \cite{hono2019singing} and generative adversarial network (GAN) \cite{singan-2019, sisman2020generative} among others have shown improved quality and naturalness.